objektwerks/python.ml/README.md

 Python ML
 ---------
-Test machine and deep learning algos using Python 3 and Pip3.
+Machine and deep learning algo scripts using Python 3 and Pip3.

 Virtual Environment
 -------------------
 1. python3.12 -m venv env

-Sources
+Courses
 -------
 Most of the material contained herein is based on 2 Udemy online courses:
   1. Machine Learning A-Z: Hands-on Python & R in Data Science